kshartul/gsk-tasks/README.md

 terraform plan: Description on the action items and To-Do

-terraform apply:Perform the action items to provision the servers, instances, applications, security groups, vpc, cidr, ingress/outgress ruls
+terraform apply:Perform the action items to provision the servers, instances, applications, security groups, vpc, cidr, ingress/outgress rules

 terraform destroy: Delete all - at the end